christina-ml/christinas-pern-cta-store-app/README.md

 - Using the `map()` method on the `FourOFour.js` page to show a list of words beginning with the letter "C" from an array.

 - New & Edit forms: For Ratings, which must be between 1-5, set min and max values the user can enter as numbers.
 This is specifed in the `schema.sql` file in backend db.
+- Dropdown menu options for product descriptions of New & Edit forms.
+In case the user needs some help writing their product description, these pre-written options are available.
+Selected option shows up in textarea, which can be edited by the user and then submitted into the completed form.

 # PERN Final Project Template